MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 > * Set up an Azure Traffic Manager.
 > * Test failover from primary to secondary.

-The following diagram illustrates the architecture you build:
+The following diagram illustrates the architecture that you build:

 <!-- Diagram source https://github.com/Azure-Samples/azure-cafe/blob/main/diagrams/jboss-eap-on-vms-ha-dr-solution-architecture.pptx -->